Pelagicore/FrancaCCG/README.md

-Originally developed by Jesper Lundkvist <jesperlundkvist@gmail.com>
+# About

-Part of Master Thesis conducted at Pelagicore AB during spring 2015
+FrancaCCG (Franca C Code Generator) is a code generator suite for the Franca Interface Definition Language, runnable from the command line and producing C server stubs and proxies using the GDBus library.
+Originally developed by Jesper Lundkvist <jesperlundkvist@gmail.com> as part of Master Thesis conducted at Pelagicore AB during spring 2015

-Currently supports subset of Franca IDL only!
+#### Currently supports subset of Franca IDL only!
 See fidl/MediaIndexer/ for example of supported features.

 # Prerequisites (software requirements)